Spencer Steer Player Props: Reds vs. Cubs

 - Steer drove in a run in eight of 28 games last season (28.6%), but did not have a multi-RBI game.

-- In 10 of 28 games last year (35.7%), he crossed home plate safely, including two games with multiple runs.
+- In 10 of 28 games last season (35.7%), he crossed home plate safely, including two games with multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.